Pr0xximity999/Quartz/content/School/Year 2/S1/Finland/Systems Thinking.md

 - Finding where unintended consequences might arise
 - Finding leverage points to change a system
 - Resisting drawing quick conclusions
-## For the case study
-- Write down every stakeholder in your system on a blank piece of paper.
-Push yourself to think past the obvious.
-- Add any technologies or objects that are relevant.
-Again, push past the obvious.
-- Draw arrows between the different parts of your system to identify how they’re connected
-	- Are there casual loops or other feedback loops?
-- Reflect on what specific areas you want to examine more closely.
-What questions come up for you?
-What gaps do you see?

-Tomorrow:
-- Explore which SDGs are relevant to the case
-	- The obvious and the less obvious
-	- What are the inter-linkages
-- How does your proposed solution affect these SDGs?

 ## Write down
 **What is a system?**<br>A system is an interconnected web of different things influencing one another, creating a functioning whole.
 Changing/removing something from the system will either influence or stop the functioning as a whole.